typst/typst/docs/tutorial/3-advanced.md

 conference's style guide.
 Let's see how we can achieve that.

 Before we start, let's create a team, invite your supervisor and add them to the team.
-You can do this by going back to the app dashboard with the four-circles icon in the top left corner of the editor.
+You can do this by going back to the app dashboard with the back icon in the top left corner of the editor.
 Then, choose the plus icon in the left toolbar and create a team.
 Finally, click on the new team and go to its settings by clicking 'manage team' next to the team name.
 Now you can invite your supervisor by email.

 ![The team settings](3-advanced-team-settings.png)